francobrotto/exp2506/README.md

 To set up VS Code to give export.py access to Firebase, I need to get my service account JSON key file from: https://console.cloud.google.com/iam-admin/serviceaccounts (select project, generate and download a JSON key file) and then run the line below in the terminal.
 If I lose the JSON file, I have to create a new key and delete the old one.

 `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/service-account-key.json"`

+Working with JSON is difficult in the beginning.
+I'm more familiar with R, so decided to wrangle the data there instead of Python.